SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   be especially convenient locally when you don't want to set up webhooks.
   See https://chatgpt.com/c/672bd203-8160-8011-9d36-e17fef609fd1
 - Actually, we can do both!
-The JS sync will simplify things locally as we will not have to configure webhooks locally for working customer syncronization.
+The JS sync will simplify things locally as we will not have to configure webhooks locally for working customer synchronization.
-- When we will have customer - we can render a link to the LS Orders list page.
+- When we will have customer - we can render their orders.
+Also, it will help with debugging in LS dashboard when User have problems.

 ### Listen to Webhooks
 - So let's go with webhooks first.
 There's a dev guide about it: